vuejs/test-utils/docs/guide/essentials/easy-to-test.md

 The rule of thumb is that **a test should not break on a refactor**, that is, when we change its internal implementation without changing its behavior.
 If that happens, the test might rely on implementation details.

-For example, let's assume a basic Counter component that features a button to increment a counter.
-We could write the following test:
+For example, let's assume a basic Counter component that features a button to increment a counter:

 ```vue
 <template>